tirix/metamath-vspa/README.md

 ## Acknowledgements

 - This server is based on Mario Carneiro's LSP server for MM0.
-- Its core functions are provided by the [metamath-knife](https://github.com/david-a-wheeler/metamath-knife) library.
+- Its core functions are provided by the [metamath-knife](https://github.com/david-a-wheeler/metamath-knife) library, initially by Stefan O'Rear.